-- Any other items, provide as many specs as possible and the team will review and determine if the equipment is viable in our environment.
+- For any other items, provide as many specs as possible and our team will review and determine if the equipment is viable in our environment.

 Per the agreement between PPS OTIS and Microsoft, Windows licensing is now covered for all qualified, accepted donations that have a Windows COA (certificate of authenticity) sticker affixed to the computer.
 This means no charge to schools that facilitate these donations through IT.
 If you receive a qualified donation that does not have a Windows COA, you will need to contact OTIS Purchasing to purchase a Windows license (roughly $150).

 The above mentioned agreement also covers licensing for Windows AND Macintosh versions of Microsoft Office, so there is no charge for Office on qualified donations.

 Donated equipment is likely not covered by warranty from the manufacturer, so any hardware repairs will need to be funded by the school or department requesting the repair through the OTIS Service Desk.

 Once a donation is received, IT Purchasing will issue a donation letter to the donor (per information listed on the donation form).
 The quantity and condition of the equipment will be noted in the letter.